sapegin/washingcode-book/manuscript/080_Divide_and_conquer.md

 Monster utility files have several issues:

 - **Poor discoverability:** since all functions are in the same file, we can’t use fuzzy file opener to find them.
-- **They outlive their callers:** often such functions are never reused again and stay in the codebase, even after the code that was using them is removed.
+- **May outlive their callers:** often such functions are never reused again and stay in the codebase, even after the code that was using them is removed.
 - **Not generic enough:** such functions are often made for a single use case and won’t cover other use cases.

-My rule of thumb is this:
+My rules of thumb are these:

 - If the function is small and used only once, keep it in the same module where it’s used.
 - If the function is long or used more than once, put it in a separate file in `util`, `shared`, or `helpers` folder.
-- If we want more organization, instead of creating files like `utils/validators.js`, we can create a file for each function: `utils/validators/isEmail.js`, and so on.
+- If we want more organization, instead of creating files like `utils/validators.js`, we can group related function (each in its own file) in a folder: `utils/validators/isEmail.js`.

 ## Stay hydrated